tma353/PUI2017_tma353/HW5_tma353/readme.md

 Homework 5

-worked with Davey, Valeria, Imran
+worked with Matt, Davey, Valeria, Imran

 part1 using the z score to test distributions